There is an abundance of research and scholarly analysis examining the efficacy of grade retention.

 different measures at different grade

-.
+levels.
 A negative effect size suggests that an intervention (retention)

 had a negative effect relative to the comparison group of promoted students.